 Five years later, Peaches is a changed man.

 He is one of 22 members participating with Year Up Chicago technical and professional skills training program, which opened Sept.
-7 at 203 N. Peaches, 20, said the demanding program should be no problem.
+7 at 203 N. La Salle.

-On Thursday, a gathering of sponsors and supporters saluted the start of the program in
+On Thursday, a gathering of sponsors and supporters saluted the start of the program in Chicago that Peaches hopes will set him toward a career in IT.

 "I can't go back to my old ways; so I have to succeed," said Peaches, a high school graduate who regularly attends church.